Tame class field theory over local fields: The case of good reduction

 \section{The case of good reduction}

 The goal of this section is to prove \thmref{thm:Main-4}.
 We shall work under the following setup throughout this section.
 We let $k$ be a local field with the ring of integers $\sO_k$ and the residue field $\ff$.
 We let $\ov{X}$ be a smooth projective scheme over $k$ of pure dimension $d$ and let $j \colon X \inj \ov{X}$ be an open immersion with dense image.
 We let $K = k(X)$.
-We fix an integer $m$ prime to $\Char(k)$.
+We fix an integer $m$ invertible in $k$.
 Recall that $\ov{X}$ is said to admit a good reduction if there exists a smooth projective morphism $f \colon \ov{\sX} \to \Spec(\sO_k)$ whose generic fiber is $\ov{X}$.
 We let $\ov{X}_s$ denote the special fiber of $f$.
-We begin with some preparations towards the proof of \thmref{thm:Main-4}.
+We first do some preparation.